stanislawbartkowski/MockRestService/README.md

 # Podman

 ## Image and container
 Create image and container.
-RestService port 80 is mapped to 8080.
+RestService is listening on 8080 port.
+You can specify different port if necessary.

-> podman  build --build-arg RESTPORT=80 -t restmock . <br>
+> podman  build --build-arg RESTPORT=800 -t restmock . <br>
-> podman run --name restmock -d -p 8080:80 restmock <br>
+> podman run --name restmock -d -p 8080:8080 restmock <br>

 ## Make it public